aleksifuna/alx-low_level_programming/0x01-variables_if_else_while/README.md

-4-print_alphabt : a program that prints the alphabet and skips e and q 5-print_numbers.c : a program that prints all the single digit base 10 numbers 6-print_numberz.c : a program tha prints all the single digit base 10 numbers
+4-print_alphabt : a program that prints the alphabet and skips e and q 5-print_numbers.c : a program that prints all the single digit base 10 numbers 6-print_numberz.c : a program tha prints all the single digit base 10 numbers 7-print_tebahpla.c : s program that prints the lower case aplhabet in reverse followed by new line character.